 Tip 5: Don’t be a snob.

-The best deals are found when you are willing to get a little dirty, get out of your comfort zone, and go on the hunt.
-Great items can still be found at garage sales, barn sales, flea markets, side of the road, thrift stores and more.
-If you want to have a high end experience shopping in a fancy antique shop, go at it.
-The prices will match your experience, which is fine if you want something very specific and have the budget for it.
+The best deals are found when you are willing to get a little dirty and get out of your comfort zone.
+Go on the hunt, where others won’t.
+Great items can still be found at garage sales, barn sales, and flea markets.
+Even by the side of the road, thrift stores and more.
+If you want to have a high end experience shopping for fancy antiques, go at it.
+The prices will match your experience, which is fine if you want to buy collectibles that are very specific and have the budget for it.